asaphkalala/myapp/README.md

-# my app
+# My Food Buddy App!

-Tasked with creating an food app:
+Tasked with creating an food app.
+This assignment was worth 15% of the entire module of Databases and the Web:

 Homepage: Displays name of the web application and display links to other pages or a navigation bar that contains links to other pages.